leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab8-enable-dataguard/lab8-enable-dataguard.md

     ![Exadata VM Clusters Page](./images/exavmclusters.png " ")

-4. In the list of **Databases**, click the name of the database you want to make primary.
+4. In the list of **Databases**, click the database name you want to make Primary.

    ![Database list Page](./images/db-list-page.png " ")